Skip to main content

 • Scholars should bring confirmation of their affiliation such as a résumé or student identification card, and if applicable, a letter from the supervising professor describing the project on which they are working.
 Access is considered scholarly if the individual is working on an unpaid project, such as a term paper, a graduate document, or a professional presentation.
 In general there is no fee when research is conducted in person (other fees apply).
 There is a fee, however, if research is conducted by NWIC staff.

-The Northwest Information Center (NWIC) has developed and maintains a Geographic Information System for the inventory of Resources and Reports for portions of our service area.
-In addition to the mapped locations of the Resources and Reports in a GIS, the associated documents for these Resources and Reports have been converted to PDF files.
+The Northwest Information Center has developed and maintains a Geographic Information System for the inventory of resources and reports for portions of our service area.
+In addition to the mapped locations of the resources and reports in a GIS, the associated documents for these resources and reports have been converted to PDF files.

 • Alameda (ALA)